Understand key concepts.

 An insight is something you learned — usually the hard way.
 One sentence, in your own voice.
 “Don’t optimize for salary in your twenties.
 Optimize for learning.”
 Insights age well because they’re earned.

 A quote is something someone else said that struck you.
+“People will forget what you said, but they will never forget how you made them feel.” — Maya Angelou.
 How often have you read and lost thoughtful quotes?

 A prompt is a question you want to keep returning to.
 “What would I do if I weren’t afraid?”
 Just as you evolve, your answers to prompts will evolve as well.
 Revisit them.